 Joana is currently member of Central Africa’s sea turtle conservation network (RASTOMA) collaborating with projects in São Tomé and Príncipe, Cameroon, Republic of Congo amongst others.

 Joana joined ORP in Diani Beach in Kenya in November 2018.
-Here she will assist as a sea turtle biologist in the first in-water assessment of green and hawksbill turtles on Kenya’s reefs.
-In addition she will support local sea turtle initiatives as required.
+She assisted as a Sea Turtle Biologist in the first in-water assessment of green and hawksbill turtles on Kenya’s reefs.
+In addition she supported local sea turtle initiatives as required.
+As Project Manager – Kenya, Joana overseas our on site Sea Turtle Monitoring Assistant and works on expanding our presence in Kenya through collaboration with local NGOs and conservation organisations.